vectordotdev/vector/rfcs/2021-07-19-8216-multiple-pipelines.md

 ## Rationale

+- Why is this change worth it?

-- This improves the readability of the `vector.toml`.
+This split improves the readability of the configuration files and allows the users to collaborate, which makes using Vector more user friendly.

-- Improves the collaboration between `ops` and `devs` by splitting responsibilities.
+- What is the impact of not doing this?

+This would force the users to keep having complex configuration files and/or to duplicate components configuration between their configuration files.

+- How does this position us for success in the future?

 ## Prior Art